What Is Gross Pay and How Is It Calculated?

-An example of gross pay calculation for a salaried employee: A salaried employee has an annual salary of $47,000 a year.
+An example of gross pay calculation for a salaried employee: A salaried employee who is not eligible for overtime pay has an annual salary of $47,000 a year.
 The salaried employees at this company are paid on the 15th and 30th of each month (twice a month).
 The $47,000 is divided by 24 to get $1958.33, which is the gross pay for each pay period.

 Details on How to Calculate Gross Pay for Hourly Employees